UniStuttgart-VISUS/dataversepp/README.md

             std::cerr << msg << std::endl << std::endl;
         });
 ```

+> :warning: **The above code is only for illustration purposes.** You should never hard-code the code page like this in production code unless you are a MegaMol developer.
+Rather than hard-coding the encoding of your strings, you should track it from its origin.
+For instance, console input on Windows is `CP_OEMCP`.
+On Linux, you need to determine that using system calls or via libicu.
+The encoding of literal strings is compiler-dependent, but usually `CP_ACP`` on Windows.
+When using file input, you must ask the user or apply heuristics like detecing UTF-8 BOMs.
+While you might get away with hard coding for URLs and your API key, because these are most likely 7-bit ASCII anyway, **going the hard coding way has the potential to turn your metadata into rubbish.** The library will convert all metadata to UTF-8 based on your input in order to create the JSON descriptor objects.
+Specifying the wrong code page may corrupt the output.
+Specifying UTF-8 as the code page while the data are not actually UTF-8 may crash your application.

 Provided you have [nlohmann/json](https://github.com/nlohmann/json) installed, you can also make requests like for the creation of a new data set:
 ```c++